iesnoth/Trapped-in-Space/readme.md

 ## Gameplay

 The player comes into the game blind, seeing just the console.
-They can glean a few things about their situation:
+Right away they can glean a few things about their situation:
     1. They are drifting through space,
     2. The ship they are in is low tech,
     3. There is no ticking clock: no depleting oxygen or food supply However, there is no obvious goal.
-The little story the game has is found by push a _lot_ of buttons.
+The little story the game has is found by pushing a _lot_ of buttons.

+There's no set way to "win" the game, but the player can lose, and lose spectacularly.

 ## The Features

 - So Many Buttons
     The big draw of the game is to play with a lot of buttons.
 None of them are labelled, and it's not obvious what any of them should do.
 "Low key frustration" is the mood I'm going for.
         - However, there are a couple puzzles where the buttons light up, suggesting they might have a sequence.
+        - Half of them will just make a funny noise.
-    Each button has at least an *on* and *off* position.
+        - Each button has at least an *on* and *off* position.

-    The goal is to have a few functions which work for every button, then some specialized events.
+    The coding goal is to have a few functions which work for every button, then some specialized events.

 - Animations
-    These aren't high on my list of priorities, but if I have time I'd like to add some ambient animations, and some special ones as rewards for figuring out puzzles.
+    There will be some animations for figuring out complicated puzzles, or losing.
+I'd also like to add ambient animation (example: flickering lights) if I have time and space (haha).

+- Note-taking: A feature I'd like to add but not sure if I'll have time.
+Like I said, none of the buttons are labelled.
+But I'd like to give the players a way to take notes in-game.
+This is a stretch goal of sorts.

 - Languages
     1. HTML